Kyleswillard/web-sprint-challenge-advanced-react/README.md

+Lambda => Please note that I had more issues with your new grader than the sprint.
+It is beyond frustrating, and makes things far more annoying.
+Thanks.

 # Sprint Challenge: Advanced React - React Plants 🌿

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**